kartik-kumar-pandey/SarvekshanSaathi/README.md

 ## ✨ Key Features

 ### 🔬 Advanced ML Pipeline
-- **Hybrid Architecture:** Combines the feature extraction power of Autoencoders and Transformers with the classification precision of SVMs.
+- **Hybrid Architecture:** Combines the feature extraction power of Reconstruction Mechanisms and Attention with the classification precision of Classification Mechanisms.
 - **Customizable:** Modular design allows for adjustable patch sizes and PCA components.

 ### 💻 Modern Interactive Frontend